 STEP 4.
 When you have found a relevant keyword, you then want to expand it so that it will give you suggestions for keywords that contain that phrase.
 You can do this by clicking the little arrow next to the keyword and then expand, as shown in the screenshot below.

 STEP 5.
 The tool will then churn out a list of long tail keywords that contain that root keyword as shown below.

 Once again select all of the keywords that you think are relevant to what you are advertising.

 STEP 6.
 Now go to the keyword selected tab as shown below.

-STEP 7. you now have two choices, you can either download them into a spreadsheet and then upload them into Adwords that way, or you can view them as text which then gives you a list online which you can copy and paste into Adwords directly.
+STEP 7.
+You now have two choices: you can either download them into a spreadsheet and then upload them into Google Ads, or you can view them as text which then gives you a list online which you can copy and paste into Google Ads directly.